EVRYSDI- risdiplam powder, for solution EVRYSDI- risdiplam tablet

 Chemical Structure

-EVRYSDI is supplied as a powder in an amber glass bottle.
+EVRYSDI for oral solution is supplied as a powder in an amber glass bottle.
 Each bottle contains 60 mg of risdiplam.
 The inactive ingredients of EVRYSDI are: ascorbic acid, disodium edetate dihydrate, isomalt, mannitol, polyethylene glycol 6000, sodium benzoate, strawberry flavor, sucralose, and tartaric acid.

 The powder is constituted with purified water to yield 60 mg/80 mL (0.75 mg/mL) of risdiplam after constitution [see Dosage and Administration (2.4)].